ryanmcalister/unotes/CONTRIBUTING.md

 ### The Unotes Editor

-This project is wraps tui-editor in a React project.
+This project wraps [tui-editor](https://github.com/nhn/tui.editor) in a React project.
 It needs to be built before the Unotes Extension Project.
 The code lives in the `editor/src` directory.

 #### Installing